symbiotic-data/docs/index.rst

 ----------------

-The backbone of the insurance that these types are indeed _correctly_ serialized and interpreted across-the-board, is from the [Symbiote Test Suite](/testsuite): a protocol for randomly generating data, and testing the communication of that data over-the-wire to another platform.
+The backbone of the insurance that these types are indeed *correctly* serialized and interpreted across-the-board, is from the :ref:`Symbiote Test Suite <testsuite>`: a protocol for randomly generating data, and testing the communication of that data over-the-wire to another platform.

 Supported Platforms